Edward Victor Appleton: Ionosphere

-The basic idea behind Appleton's work is so simple that it is hard to understand at first how he devoted almost all of his scientific career to its study.
-However, in the last couple of paragraphs some of the complexities of the subject have been introduced.
-Like many other fields, it is one that grows in intricacy the more it is studied.
+Appleton devoted almost all of his scientific career to the study of the ionosphere.
+Like many other fields, it grew in intricacy the more it was studied.
 By the end of his life, ionospheric observatories had been set up all over the world to provide a global map of the reflecting layers.
 Links were found to the 11-year sunspot cycle and the aurora borealis, the magnetic storms that occur in high latitudes.
 This became particularly relevant during the Second World War when the storms would lead to radio blackouts.
 Thanks to Appleton's research, the periods when these would occur could be predicted and communication could be switched to wavelengths that would be least affected.
 Radar, another crucial wartime innovation, was one that came about thanks to Appleton's work.
 On a very general level, his research consisted in determining the distance of reflecting objects from radio signal transmitters.
 This is exactly the idea of radar and the flashing dots that appear on the screen (a cathode ray tube) scanned by the circulating 'searcher' bar.
 This system was developed partly by Appleton as a new method, called the pulse method, to make ionospheric measurements.
 It was later adapted by Robert Watson-Watt to detect aeroplanes.
-Nowadays, ionospheric data is important when communications with satellites are considered.
-The correct frequencies for these signals must be selected so that they actually reach the satellites without being reflected or deviated before.

-In 1974, the Radio and Space Research Station was renamed the Appleton Laboratory in honour of the man who had done so much to establish the UK as a leading force in ionospheric research, and had been involved with the station first as a researcher and then as secretary of its parent body, the Department of Scientific and Industrial Research.
+Appleton returned to Cambridge in 1936 as Jacksonian Professor of Natural Philosophy and was re-elected as a fellow of St John's College.
+He brought several of his research students with him, including William Roy Piggott, and persuaded the university to build him a new field laboratory.
+When Rutherford died in October of that year, Appleton became acting director of the Cavendish Laboratory.
+Although he hoped to succeed Rutherford, in the summer of 1938 it was announced that Lawrence Bragg would become the next director instead.

+Second World War

+In October 1938, the Secretary of the Department of Scientific and Industrial Research (DSIR), Sir Frank Edward Smith, retired, and the British government appointed Appleton as his successor.
+Another major war was imminent, and preparations were already underway in the department.
+In February 1939, he moved with his family to Putney in London.
+Soon after the outbreak of the Second World War in September, he had Piggott brought from Cambridge as his assistant.
+The many laboratories assisted the war effort in diverse ways: National Physical Laboratory's ship tank was used to develop landing craft, the Mulberry harbours and the bouncing bomb; the Forest Products Research Laboratory developed plywood and adhesives for use in aircraft; the Fuel Research Station developed fuel for flame throwers; and the Water Pollution Research Laboratory created a device for airmen to make sea water into drinking water.
+He was also closely involved with the development of radar, and his pre-war research into the ionosphere also found a role in high-frequency direction finding.